Wake Up and Smell the Calmness

 Ricochet and I (and his big sister) mucked around in the morning mess ever since he started kindergarten (Daddy was lucky enough to leave for work before the rest of us were up).
 I posted on forums and blogs pleading for someone to tell me how to fix our daily morning disasters.
 Token systems and reward charts didn’t work for Ricochet.
 Yelling didn’t work either.
 It was time to put on my mean-momma hat and get serious.
-We were going to have a routine.
+We were going to have a morning routine.
 We were going to stick to it.
 It was going to work.
 There was no choice.

 I implemented a no-TV, no electronics rule.
 You couldn’t watch or play until you were ready to walk out the door to school.
 The TV could be seen from our family breakfast area, but eating and watching was taboo.
 TV was too distracting.